 The density that is appropriate is specific to each city.
 A sensible middle ground exists that allows for more density without developing buildings that are so big that they sacrifice the strong sense of community that makes our city thrive.
 If residential buildings are built increasingly taller, they become more expensive, since developers try to re-coup development costs, which can price out neighbors and lead to displacement.
 If residential homes are only provided as detached units, developers are unable to take advantage of cost savings from shared walls and infrastructure, which can also price out neighbors and lead to sprawl.
 Affordability is crucial to the story of density so that all neighbors are able to access the amenities that can come with increased density.

-Arguments debating the pros and cons of density have existed long before the current public health emergency.
-Many arguments take differing angles on the benefits of or drawbacks to density.
+Many arguments debating the pros and cons of density take differing angles on the benefits of or drawbacks to density.

 Benefits